These days, keeping your business safe isn’t just about blocking threats. It is about controlling what can run on your devices.

 Most application whitelisting solutions use a mix of these methods to make things more accurate and reduce mistakes.

 Advanced tools like UEM can also scan your devices, detect which apps are already in use, and help create a whitelist quickly.
+This is especially helpful for companies managing hundreds or thousands of devices. ready in use, and help create a whitelist quickly.
 This is especially helpful for companies managing hundreds or thousands of devices.

-Benefits of Application Whitelisting
+Benefits of application allowlist

-The main benefit of application whitelisting is security but it also helps businesses improve performance, reduce IT workload, and stay in control of the apps used across all devices.
+The main benefit of application allowlist is security but it also helps businesses improve performance, reduce IT workload, and stay in control of the apps used across all devices.
 Here’s a closer look at why more organizations are turning to application whitelisting solutions.

 1. Blocks unknown threats